robfinch/Qupls/rtl/cpu_v4/copro/README.md

 The WAIT instruction may also wait conditionally for a video scan position to be reached.
 While waiting the SCP's local RAM/ROM is placed in low power mode.

-There is a subroutine jump instruction, JSR, which places the return address on an internal 16-entry stack.
+There is a subroutine jump instruction, CALL, which places the return address on an internal 16-entry stack.
 When subroutines are called, or for interrupts, the first eight registers are automatically stored on an internal stack.
 This happens very quickly within a clock cycle or two.